jrawbits/VE-Installer/config/ReadMe.md

 # VisionEval Installer Configuration

-This folder contains configuration files that are used to build (and rebuild) versions of VisionEval.
+This folder contains example configuration files that are used to build (and rebuild) versions of VisionEval.
 It is feasible to mix and match different code trees (e.g. pulling the framework from one repository and the models plus modules from another).

 This ReadMe.md file documents the structure of the configuration files.

 The configuration files are YAML, consisting of Key: Value pairs.

-The keys can be anything (The samples contain 'Name', 'Date' and 'Description' for example), but only the following will be examined:
+The top-level keys can be anything (The samples contain 'Name', 'Date' and 'Description' for example), but only the following will be examined:

+RunTests
 Roots
 Components
 Locations

 The structure of these

+## RunTests ##

+The "RunTests" key holds a single value, conventionally either TRUE or FALSE.

+If TRUE, the build will run `R CMD check` as well as any tests configured for the VE Modeles.
+Any other value is considered FALSE.
+By default, the Makefile will consult the value set here in this configuration .yml file.
+The value set here can be overridden when running `make` either by setting an environment variable (VE_RUNTESTS) to TRUE or FALSE, or by setting it on the make command line as `make VE_RUNTESTS=TRUE`.

 ## Roots ##

-In the "Roots" key, each elements is a tag:directory pair, where the tag is a symbolic name used to define sources and targets for other elements that are processed during the build.
-The directory is an absolute path on the machine that will run the build (in whatever local syntax, Windows or Linux or Macintosh, is appropriate).
+In the "Roots" key, each elements is a tag:directory pair, where the tag is a symbolic name used later to define sources and targets for the various VisionEval elements that are processed during the build.
+The directory value is an absolute path on the machine that will run the build (in whatever local syntax is appropriate, Windows or Linux or Macintosh).

 In general, to use a configuration file on a different machine or with a different VisionEval source tree, it is enough just to change the directory part of each root pair to point to the correct directory.

 While no root tags are formally required, it is conventional at a minimum to set ve.root to the folder containing the source code for VisionEval, and ve.output to the folder that will contain the build artifacts.
+If ve.root is not defined, it defaults to ".." relative to wherever VE-Installer is located.
+If ve.output is not defined, it defaults to the folder "built" relative to the VE-Installer root.

-In order to define Locations, at least one Root tag must be defined (see the Locations description below.
+In order to define Locations, at least one Root tag must be defined (see the "Locations" section below).

-A special root, ve.install, is always available and is set internally during the build process to the parent directory from which the build was launched.
+A special root, ve.installer, is always available and is set internally during the build process to the VE-Installer directory itself.

+Alternate roots can be used in the "Components" section to specify different versions of VisionEval to merge into a single build, and in the "Locations" section to identify where to put the output.
+One application of an alternate output location might be to put certain build artifacts (like the dependency repository) in a different location so they will survive "cleanup" (and thus effectively be cached).

 ## Locations ##

 The Locations key contains elements that are name:specification pairs identifying the output folders for each of the build steps.
-The following Locations are the only ones recognized, and each must have a definition:
+The following Locations are recognized, and they should each have a definition (ther are no defaults for these).

 	- ve.dependencies
 	- ve.repository